 Applying for an exception

-Not all medications, devices, and services are covered by insurance plans even though they might be necessary.
+Not all medications, devices and services are covered by insurance plans even though they might be necessary.
 In these cases, patients can choose to make exception requests.
 Exception requests are written requests to your insurance company to cover a medication, device or service that a doctor has advised as necessary for treatment.
-Exceptions for Type 1 diabetes might include those requested for types of insulin, pumps, CGMs or other treatment.
+Exceptions for type 1 diabetes might include those requested for types of insulin, pumps, continuous glucose monitors (CGMs), or other treatment.
 When your doctor recommends a new treatment, check your plan details accordingly or call the number of the back of your insurance card to see if it is covered.

 To submit an exception request, 1) check your plan’s information or formulary to see if treatments aren’t covered, 2) locate the process to submit requests for your plan, 3) contact your doctor to develop and submit it, 4) ensure you followed all guidelines and make a copy for your records, and 5) the request will then be approved or denied, but you can appeal if the latter is the case.
 There are a few helpful tips for successfully obtaining an exception request.
 It’s important to work closely with your doctor’s office, knowing which individual handles these requests and heeding their advice on how to be successful.
 Being mindful of timing and asking that the request be approved for the full extent of your time as a plan member is a good idea.
 A more in-depth guide to exception requests can be found here.